facebook/react-native/docs/SignedAPKAndroid.md

 The generated APK can be found under `android/app/build/outputs/apk/app-release.apk`, and is ready to be distributed.

-### Testing the release build
+### Testing the release build of your app

-Before uploading the release build to the Play Store, you should test it thoroughly.
+Before uploading the release build to the Play Store, make sure you test it thoroughly.
 Install it on the device using:

 ```sh
 $ cd android && ./gradlew installRelease